 Texas Mountain Laurel is a small thornless evergreen tree.
 A good choice for patio areas, it is very clean and grows slowly to 15 feet tall and wide.
 Silver Sierra™ is a silver-leafed form of the species.
 It is similar in all respects with the exception that it has bright silver foliage instead of green.
-This plant has been grafted to ensure consistency.
 The dark purple wisteria-like blossoms look stunning against the silver foliage.
 The flowers also smell like grape bubble-gum.
 The silver-foliaged plants appear to be less susceptible than the green to the annoying caterpillar moth.
 (The caterpillars of a small moth skeltonize the new growth of the regular green-leafed Texas Mountain Laurels.)
 The seeds are toxic, but are encased in a nearly impenetrable hard pod, so any danger is minimal.